Martchus/tageditor/README.md

 - Allow adding tags to specific streams when dealing with Ogg
 - Do tests with Matroska files which have multiple segments
 - Set tag information concurrently if multiple files have been specified (CLI)
-- Support building in cue-sheet in flac
+- Support adding cue-sheet to FLAC files

 ## Bugs
 - Large file information is not shown when using Qt WebEngine